cloudfoundry/stratos/deploy/kubernetes/README.md

 helm install -f override.yaml stratos-ui/console
 ```
 #### Create default Storage Class
 Alternatively, you can configure a storage class with `storageclass.kubernetes.io/is-default-class` set to `true`.
 For instance the following storage class will be declared as the default.
+If you don't have the `hostpath` provisioner available in your local cluster, please follow the instructions on [link] (https://github.com/kubernetes-incubator/external-storage/tree/master/docs/demo/hostpath-provisioner), to deploy one.

-Save the file to `storageclass.yaml`
+If the hostpath provisioner is available, save the file to `storageclass.yaml`

 ```
 ---